IUI vs. IVF: Comparing the Processes

 The fluid is then examined by embryologists to isolate the eggs, and then the eggs are fertilized with the washed and prepared sperm.
 In instances of severe male factor infertility, a single sperm is injected into each egg through a procedure called ICSI (intracytoplasmic sperm injection).

 The embryos are then grown to the blastocyst stage (day 5 or 6).
-At this point, the embryos are examined and this is when comprehensive chromosomal screening (CCS) or single-gene analysis of embryos can be performed.
+At this point, the embryos are examined and this is when preimplantation genetic testing of embryos can be performed.
 The healthy embryo(s) can either be transferred into the uterus or frozen, or cryopreserved, until you are ready.